 - 2.5 cups water for pressure cooking the lentils

-- 1 tsp cumin seeds/jeera
+- 1 teaspoon cumin seeds

-- a pinch of asafoetida
+- 1 pinch asafoetida (hing) – optional

 - salt as required